starcitizen-lug/lug-helper/README.md

 ### *Greetings, Space Penguin!*
 This script helps you quickly and easily install and manage Star Citizen on Linux.
-It's created and maintained by real humans in the Star Citizen Linux Users Group org and community.
-Not AI-generated!
+It's maintained by the Star Citizen Linux Users Group org and community.
+Human-made, not AI-generated!

 For our Quick Start Guide, troubleshooting steps, news, and other useful information such as input devices and head tracking setup, see our community's wiki link above.